We may earn affiliate commissions for the recommended products. Learn more.

 Multi-factor security

 In 1Password’s case, multi-factor security is built into the client because it requires two passwords on every new device.
-Aside from this secret key, setting up two-factor authentication via authenticator apps like Authy or Microsoft Authenticator is possible.
-There’s an option to send push notifications to confirm login requests via Duo Security.
-It’s also possible to use Windows fingerprint or Apple’s FaceID.
-However, that’s about it.
-You won’t find third-party authenticators or USB tokens.
-Those two might be vital if you’re a business owner.
+Aside from this Secret Key, setting up two-factor authentication via authenticator apps like Authy or Microsoft Authenticator is possible.

-1Password multi-actor security options
+1Password multifactor security part

 What LastPass does well are its multi-factor authentication options.
-Ultimately, they have the most of all password managers.
-The list includes TOTP (time-based one-time password) apps, physical authenticators, smart cards, and more.
-The kicker is that you can use several authentication options.
+Ultimately, it has the most options of all password managers.
+The list includes TOTP apps, physical authenticators, smart cards, and more.
+The best part is that you can use several authentication options.
 You can even enable them all and be required to use the TOTP app, biometrics, PIN, and smart card – all at the same time.
-On the other hand, from multi-factor authentication options, I’ve seen that FaceID sometimes doesn’t work well with 1Password.

 Privacy policy

 1Password is transparent about how it operates, storing data securely in encrypted form and not selling customer information.
-1Password follows strict GDPR standards to ensure user data protection and privacy.
+1Password also follows strict GDPR standards to ensure user data protection and privacy.

 Overall, 1Password's approach to privacy is more straightforward and transparent than LastPass’.